pactus-project/pactus.org/website/learn/blockchain/genesis/index.md

   are defined at genesis time and ensure that the entire network operates within the same configuration.
   These consensus parameters are discussed in detail in the consensus section of the documentation.
 - **Treasury Account**: The [treasury account]({{ site.baseurl }}/learn/blockchain/account/#treasury-account)
-  is defined at the genesis time and holds the total supply of the Pactus blockchain, 21 million coins.
+  holds  21 million coins at the genesis time.
 Each coin is divided into 1 billion units.
+- **Reserved Accounts**: Reserved account are defined at the Genesis time and at total they have 21 milion coins.
+  These coins are reserved and the main purpise is to support the project over time.
 - **Bootstrap Validators** The bootstrap validators are defined by their public keys.

 ## FAQ